openshift/enhancements/enhancements/machine-api/control-plane.md

   - This proposal sets the foundation for enabling vertical autoscaling.
 It enables any consumer to develop autoscaling atop the semi-automated process for "Declarative Vertical scaling" described above.
   - In a future proposal we plan to add vertical autoscaling ability on the ControlPlane resource.

+#### Node Autorepair
 - Any machine deletion will always honour and it will be blocked on Pod Disruption Budgets (PBD).
-This gives etcd guard the chance to block a deletion that it considers disruptive.
+This gives etcd guard the chance to block a deletion that it might consider to be disruptive for etcd quorum.
+- Deletion operations triggered by the managed Machine Health Check will be limited to `maxUnhealthy` value, i.e 1 out of 3.

 #### API Changes